GeorgiaDome 2025 Mock Draft Final Update

 The Bengals are my team.
 Have been since 1990.
 Now that Higgins, Chase, and Gesicki are re-signed, the Bengals can address that horrid defense from last year.

 The main issue was the poor play of Geno Stone and Jordan Battle last year.
 Injuries at CB didn't help (Dax Hill and DJ Turner) and Taylor-Britt regressed significantly but could bounce back to rookie form.
 All 3 were 1st or 2nd round picks recently.
+It seems they are going to give Geno Stone another chance at FS.
+The same cannot be said about Jordan Battle.
+He has not performed well and needs to be upgraded.
+Enter Nick Emmanwori.

 The other areas were plagued by injuries.
 Logan Wilson being out hurt more than most would admit and Pratt is too inconsistent to make an impact.
 He is poor man's Foyesade Oluokun with tons of stats but a ton of missed tackles, he will most likely be cut or traded for a low pick.
 Re-signing BJ Hill next to Jenkins with Henderson (re-signed) and Ossai/Murphy could allow the unit to get back into middle tier, which combined with the offense, could be enough to get the Bengals back in Super Bowl contention.